FREE SHIPPING ON ORDERS OVER $50

 supplements

-While calculating things like cholesterol and blood sugar requires a visit to the doctor, and things like counting calories and crabs can get into some real math, Body Mass Index is pretty easy to figure out.
-Body Mass Index is just a simple ratio of weight to height, but it can tell you quite a lot about your physical health and fitness.
+The language of fitness is now filled with measurements and calculations.
+We now know that there is more to getting fit and staying fit than simply counting calories and hitting the gym.
+Body mass index is one such measurement.
+While calculating things like cholesterol and blood sugar requires a visit to the doctor, and things like counting calories and carbs can get into some real math, body mass index is pretty easy to figure out.
+Body mass index is just a simple ratio of weight to height, but it can tell you quite a lot about your physical health and fitness.

-Body Mass Index is also an important guide to how to begin other features of your fitness and diet plans.
-If you are counting calories, for example, your Body Mass Index can help you determine how many calories you need to take in versus how many you need to burn in the form of exercise.
+Body mass index is also an important guide to how to begin other features of your fitness and diet plans.
+If you are counting calories, for example, your body mass index can help you determine how many calories you need to take in versus how many you need to burn in the form of exercise.

 When working out a fitness, exercise, or diet plan we need to take stock of more than just our weight.
-Body Mass Index, or BMI, is a crucial measure of our fitness and general health.
-Body Mass Index gives you a baseline measurement to calculate other important factors in any weight loss or fitness regimen.
+Body mass index, or BMI, is a crucial measure of our fitness and general health.
+Body mass index gives you a baseline measurement to calculate other important factors in any weight loss or fitness regimen.

-Just exactly what is Body Mass Index?
+Just exactly what is body mass index?
 The terms seem to get tossed around as if we all know what they mean.
-Below we will explore the meaning of Body Mass Index, what it is used for, and how to work with it toward your own fitness and health goals.
+Below we will explore the meaning of body mass index, what it is used for, and how to work with it toward your own fitness and health goals.

 What is Body Mass Index (BMI)?

-Body Mass Index (BMI) is an estimate of your overall body fat based on your weight and height.
+Body mass index (BMI) is an estimate of your overall body fat based on your weight and height.
 While BMI is not a direct measurement, it does provide a solid working figure on which to base exercise and dieting plans.
 BMI can help determine if you are at a healthy weight or if you are overweight.

 BMI can indicate whether or not you are carrying too much body fat or too little body fat.
 A low BMI can be a sign that you are underweight.
 BMI can also provide insight into your risk levels for other health problems like heart disease, high blood pressure, and diabetes.
 If your BMI is too low, you may be at risk for bone loss, anemia, and lower immunity.